By Adam Weinger

 - Up to $2,000 in volunteer grants annually for each employee

-If you want to further pursue starting up a new employee giving program, there’s a great case study on Land O’Lakes Corporate Volunteer Program.
-You can also check out the resources for companies interested in creating volunteer grant programs.
+If you want to further pursue starting up a new employee giving program, there’s a great case study on Land O’Lakes Corporate Volunteer Program

 Does your company already offer a volunteer grant program?
 Tell us about the strategies your company has implemented to promote the program?